Safety Guide for Photon Factory Users

 The most serious accidents caused by electricity are electric shocks and fires caused by overheating.
 The followings are safety measures to avoid electrical accidents.

 - Usually, users can use the electric power box at each experimental station only with the permission of the station master.
 Check the supplied voltage and the capacity before wiring.
 Overloaded circuits may cause a circuit breaker to trip, and result in damage to connected equipment.
 Use sufficiently thick cables to avoid overheating.
+For example, the capacity of a cable of 2 mm2 is 23 A, so that you should use a 3.5 mm2-thick cable for the 30-A circuit breaker.

 - If the alarm of a leak-current detector is triggered, investigate the cause immediately and take proper measures to prevent it happening again.
 Report the situation to the Unten-Toban.